Pratham-Jindal/book_management_system/README.md

 3. fine if any

 ## /books
-GET : get all the books
+GET : get all the books ✅
-POST : create a new book
+POST : create a new book ✅

 ## /books/{id}
-GET : get a book by id
+GET : get a book by id ✅
-POST : update a book by id
+POST : update a book by id ✅

 ## /books/issued
-GET : get all issued books
+GET : get all issued books ✅

 ## /books/issued/withfine
 GET : all issued books with fine

+NOTE : dates will be informat mm-dd-yyyy

 # subscription types
 Basic (3 months)